In this post:

 Dining with Dad: how much do supermarkets, butcher shops, and restaurants make on Father’s Day?

 Supermarkets and grocery stores: It’s understandable that families gathering for Father’s Day dinners or BBQs spend more that weekend.
-Womply’s numbers show the Saturday before Father’s Day was huge for these stores, coming in at the #3 day of the year, with 33% more revenue and 19% more transactions.
-Ticket size was also significantly higher than normal at +12%, so people spend more per transaction, possibly for higher-line items like steak or craft beer or Glenlivet.
+Womply’s numbers show the Saturday before Father’s Day was huge for these stores, coming in at the #5 consumer spending day of the year, with 41% more total revenue.

-Father’s Day itself was the #1 Sunday of the year for grocers and supermarkets, with 18% more revenue and 12% more transactions.
+Father’s Day itself was the #2 Sunday of the year for grocers and supermarkets, with 18% more revenue and 12% more transactions, and the week of Father’s Day was the #3 week of the entire year.

-Meat shops and butchers usually see a nice bump for Father’s Day weekend, and Womply’s data confirms Saturday as the #5 day all year at +79% revenue and 77% more transaction volume.
-Sunday was the #2 Sunday for the year, with a 63% jump in revenue and 85% more transactions.
+Meat shops and butchers usually see a nice bump for Father’s Day weekend, and Womply’s data confirms Saturday as the #6 day all 2019 at +115% consumer spending and 55% more transaction volume.

 Retail: Perhaps somewhat surprisingly, Father’s day weekend isn’t huge for retail generally.
-Friday came in as the #16 day overall and the 9th biggest Friday; Saturday was the #55 day of the year and the 15th biggest Saturday.
+Friday came in as the #16 day overall and the 9th biggest Friday; Saturday was the #56 day of the year and the 14th biggest Saturday.
 However, some categories did really well.
-Office supply stores had their #2 day of the year on the Friday before Father’s Day, and bike shops got their #3 day of the year on Saturday.

 In which states is Father’s Day the biggest?